• Skip to primary navigation

 No Looking Back

-This indulgent cinnamon roll recipe is loaded with sugar and calories and guess what, I don’t care.
+This indulgent cinnamon roll recipe is loaded with sugar and calories, and guess what, I don’t care.
 If you’re going to eat cinnamon rolls, do it right.
-With Lorraine’s Sweet Dough mix, your cinnamon rolls will be perfection!
+With Hand + Heart Gluten-Free Sweet Dough mix, your cinnamon rolls will be perfect!

 Leave a comment to tell me if you had the opportunity to try these gluten-free cinnamon rolls and what you think.